Olivier-Lakoue/Graph_ML_Problems/intro.md

 Nodes are connected by edges which have an adjustable parameter indicating the number of actors going through that intersection in a timestep.
-This parameter should be in `[1,inf)` to avoid blocking totally the intersection.
+This parameter should be in `[1,Max_flow - degree - 1]` to avoid blocking totally the intersection.

 #### State space